rollbar/docs/api/items_post.md

             // Optional: code
             // The line of code
             "code": "_save_last_project(request, project_id, force=True)",

+            // Optional: class_name
+            // A string containing the class name.
+            // Used in the UI when the payload's top-level "language" key has the value "java" "class_name": "java.lang.String",

             // Optional: context
             // Additional code before and after the "code" line